bgcodehub/k8s-actions-templates/README.md

 ### **6. Post-Deployment Verification (`post-deployment`)**
 This stage:
-1. Pulls the deployed Docker image from Artifactory to ensure it matches expectations.
+1. Pulls the deployed Docker image from Artifactory to verify deployment consistency.
-2. Runs smoke tests to verify that the application is running correctly in the cluster.
+2. Runs smoke tests to validate the application is running correctly in the cluster.
 3. Sends a Slack notification to the team about the deployment status.

 **Why It Helps**:
 - Provides automated validation of deployments.
-- Notifies developers immediately of success or failure.
+- Keeps the team informed of deployment results.

 ---